jameslittle230/jameslittle.me-nextjs/content/blog/24-2021-work-setup.md

 blurb: "It's where I work, it's where I relax, it's where I plan my life, it's where I talk to friends, it's where I enjoy music, it's where I read the news, it's where I spend most of the hours of the day..."
 ---

-As of August 2021, I officially work from Stripe's "Remote Hub" after being based in the San Francisco office since I started two years prior.
-I recently moved to the Boston area, a location where Stripe doesn't have an office.
+As of August 2021, I officially work from Stripe's "Remote Hub" after being based in the San Francisco office.
+This transition corresponds with my move to the Boston area, a location where Stripe doesn't have an office.
 We moved into a two-bedroom apartment and turned one of those bedrooms into a joint office, where I do work during the day and where my girlfriend does schoolwork in the evening.

 Anyway.
 I'm officially remote now, and Stripe gives its remote employees a bit of money to set up their workspace.
 I find these types of post interesting, and I feel like I've done well with my setup and it might be worth sharing.
 Here's how I set up my area of the office.